Notice of Privacy Practices

 • Include your information in a hospital directory

-If you are not able to tell us your preference, for example if you are unconscious, we may go ahead and share your information if we believe if we believe it is in your best interest.
+If you are not able to tell us your preference, for example, if you are unconscious, we may go ahead and share your information if we believe it is in your best interest.
 We

 may also share your information when needed to lessen a serious and imminent threat to health or safety.

 2. In the situations below, we never share your information unless you give us written

 • Marketing purposes

 • We may contact you for fundraising efforts, but you can tell us not to contact you again.